aquaproj/aquaproj.github.io/docs/reference/python-support.md

 ## Set up

 1. Update aqua to v2.31.0 or later
-1. Update aqua-regsitry to v4.218.0 or later
+1. Update aqua-registry to v4.218.0 or later
 1. Install the package `indygreg/python-build-standalone`
-1. Set `vars.python_vesion` parameter in aqua.yaml
+1. Set `vars.python_version` parameter in aqua.yaml

 ### 2. Update aqua-registry to v4.218.0 or later